raspibolt/raspibolt/guide/bonus/bitcoin/Sparrow-Terminal.md

 ## For the Future: Sparrow Terminal update

-* Download and install Sparrow Terminal by following installation section, you will overwrite several files
+* Download and install Sparrow Terminal by following the [installation section](#installation), you will overwrite several files.

 ---